-YDB is a horizontally scalable distributed fault tolerant DBMS.
+YDB is a horizontally scalable distributed fault-tolerant DBMS.
 YDB is designed for high performance with a typical server being capable of handling tens of thousands of queries per second.
 The system is designed to handle hundreds of petabytes of data.
-YDB can operate both in single datacenter and geodistributed (across several datacenters) modes on a cluster made up of thousands of servers.
+YDB can operate in single data center and geo-distributed (cross data center) modes on a cluster of thousands of servers.

-- Strict consistency, which can be lowered in order to raise performance.
+- Strict consistency which can be relaxed to increase performance.

-- Support of YQL queries (an SQL dialect for managing big data).
+- Support for queries written in YQL (an SQL dialect for working with big data).

 - Automatic data replication.

 - High availability with automatic failover in case a server, rack, or availability zone goes offline.

 - Automatic data partitioning as data or load grows.

 To interact with YDB, you can use the YDB CLI and SDK fo C++, C#, Go, Java, Node.js, PHP, Python, and Rust.